ultravideo/uvgVPCCenc/README.md

     logLevel            Level of logging, i.g.
 TRACE
 ```

-## Presets
+### Presets

 Six presets for Voxel 9, 10, and 11, labeled Fast and Slow, have been created to clarify the encoding pipeline parametrization of uvgVPCCenc.
 These presets were manually crafted starting from Kvazaar's own presets and refined through extensive tool space exploration using stochastic methods.
 While they are not exhaustive and do not address certain features, such as single- and double-layer options, they provide a practical reference for parameter adjustments.
-Notably, such presets are exclusive to uvgVPCCenc and do not
-exist for TMC2.
+Notably, such presets are exclusive to uvgVPCCenc and do not exist for TMC2.

-## Papers
+## Academic research

 If you use uvgVPCCenc in your research, please cite the most appropriate papers in the following papers: